-- Point sources regulated under the Integrated Pollution Control (IPC) or Integrated Pollution Prevention and Control (IPPC) regulatory regimes are made available to the NAEI by the Environment Agency's Pollution Inventory (PI), by the Scottish Environment Protection Agency's Scottish Pollutant Release Inventory (SPRI), by Natural Resources Wales' Welsh Emissions Inventory (WEI) and by the Northern Ireland Pollution Inventory (NIPI).
-Some additional information is made available directly from process operators or trade associations; - 2.
+- 1. Point sources regulated by the Environment Agency, Scottish Environment Protection Agency, Natural Resources Wales and the Northern Ireland Environment Agency, such as those processes regulated under the Industrial Emissions Directive (IED).
+Data for these point sources are made available to the NAEI in the form of the Environment Agency's Pollution Inventory (PI), the Scottish Environment Protection Agency's Scottish Pollutant Release Inventory (SPRI), Natural Resources Wales' Welsh Emissions Inventory (WEI) and the Northern Ireland Pollution Inventory (NIPI).
+Some additional information for some of these regulated processes is made available directly from process operators or trade associations; - 2.
 Point sources registered with and trading emission credits under the EU-Emissions Trading System (EU ETS); - 3.
-Point sources, regulated under Local Authority Pollution Control/Air Pollution Control (LAPC/APC) in England and Wales, and in Scotland respectively, for which emissions data are estimated by Ricardo Energy & Environment on the basis of site-specific data collected from regulators.
-Some sites that were once regulated under LAPC/APC are now covered by IPPC and for these, some emissions data are available via the European Pollutant Release and Transfer Register (E-PRTR); - 4.
+Point sources regulated under Local Authority Pollution Control/Air Pollution Control (LAPC/APC) in England and Wales, and in Scotland respectively, for which emissions data are estimated by Ricardo Energy & Environment on the basis of site-specific data collected from regulators.
+Some sites that were once regulated under LAPC/APC are now covered by IED and for these, some emissions data are available via the European Pollutant Release and Transfer Register (E-PRTR); - 4.
 Point sources where emissions are modelled by distributing national emission estimates over the known sources on the basis of capacity or some other 'surrogate' statistic.

-For emissions included in group 1 above, the most important source of information is the various regulators' inventories.
+For emissions included in group 1 above, the most important sources of information are the various regulators' inventories.
 The largest of these data sets is the PI, which includes emissions data for most pollutants covered by the NAEI.
-The PI covers processes regulated by the Environment Agency in England under IPC and IPPC.
-It does not include any data on processes regulated under LAPC or IPPC by local authorities.
+The PI covers processes regulated by the Environment Agency in England including those regulated under the IED.
+It does not include any data on processes regulated by local authorities.
 Reporting of emissions started in 1991 and is conducted annually.
 The completeness of reporting for the largest point sources is very high from the late 1990s onwards.
 From 1998 onwards, emission reporting is only required where emissions exceed a 'reporting threshold', e.g. for carbon monoxide the reporting threshold in 2003 was 100 tonnes and this means that some point sources do not have to report emissions.
 The reporting thresholds mean that data can be much more limited for sectors that consist mainly of medium rather than large industrial operations (for example industrial combustion) where it is far more likely that emissions will be below the reporting threshold.